Designing an Engineering Strategy

 Engineering Strategy

-Image the whole business as a square.
-Whatโs inside the square is everything the business does to serve the clients, operate, build teams, be financially sustainable, and more.
+Imagine the whole business as a square.
+What’s inside the square is everything the business does to serve the clients, operate, build teams, be financially sustainable, and more.

-Now, part of the business is done using software, which itโs served, for example, in a SaaS model, using a subscription, built by many teams, which they are impacted by the pandemic which now needs to be fully remoteโฆ
+Now, part of the business is done using software, which is served, for example, in a SaaS model, using a subscription, built by many teams, which are impacted by the pandemic and now need to be fully remote…

-Engineering Strategy is how we address a High Stake Business Problem from the Engineering Perspective,ย which can be multiple things like:
+Engineering Strategy is how we address a High-Stakes Business Problem from the Engineering Perspective, which can be multiple things, like:

-The time to market for new features is high, like six months of Go To Market.
+The time to market for new features is high, such as six months of Go-To-Market.

-The pandemic hit, and our ceremonies, infrastructure, and way to ship software are highly coupled to teams in the same room.
+The pandemic hit, and our ceremonies, infrastructure, and ways to ship software are highly coupled to teams being in the same room.

-The mobile team grew by a lot, but they cannot ship with a good tempo, being unable to ship the customer needs.
+The mobile team grew by a lot, but they cannot ship with a good tempo, being unable to deliver on customer needs.

-Those High Stake Business Problems can translate into engineering as:
+Those High-Stakes Business Problems can translate into engineering as:

-Creating the proper infrastructure, ceremonies, and support for the teams to be working from home
+Creating the proper infrastructure, ceremonies, and support for the teams to work from home.

-The need to re-architecting a mobile application to allow teamโs growth to touch the same monolithic repository
+The need to re-architect a mobile application to allow team growth while touching the same monolithic repository.

-Yet,ย weย always start from a business problem,ย understand it, and then frame it as an Engineering Strategy.
-If an Engineering Strategy isnโt linked to a business problem resulting in a good outcome.
-Is it a good engineering strategy?
+Yet, we always start with a business problem, understand it, and then frame it as an Engineering Strategy.
+If an Engineering Strategy isn’t linked to a business problem resulting in a good outcome, is it a good engineering strategy?

-Questions that help me find the high-stake problems
+Questions that help me find the high-stakes problems

 What could prevent us from achieving the business goals?

-Which are the current risks?
-Internal and external?
+What are the current risks, both internal and external?

 Where do we have more friction?